-Uwharrie Green School will admit any eligible student under North Carolina law who submits a completed application during the enrollment period, unless the number of applicants exceeds the limit for the program, classes, grade levels, or building capacity.
+Uwharrie Charter Academy will admit any eligible student under North Carolina law who submits a completed application during the enrollment period, unless the number of applicants exceeds the limit for the program, classes, grade levels, or building capacity.
 The enrollment period will be from April 1 to June 1 each year.
 As applications are submitted each one will be reviewed for completeness, age/grade of student, and validation that the parent/guardian has reviewed and accepted the school's philosophy and had a conversation with the school's Director of Operations.
 In the event that the number of applicants exceeds the maximum, the school will use a lottery system to give all applicants an equal chance for admission.
-A lottery will not be held if the number of applicants does not transcend the maximum number possible.
-UGS will give enrollment priority to siblings of currently enrolled students who were admitted in a previous year and to children of the school's principal, teachers, and teacher assistants.
-Once enrolled, students are not required to reapply in subsequent enrollment periods Within one year after the charter school begins operation, the population of the school shall reasonably reflect the racial and ethnic composition of the general population residing within the local school administrative unit in which the school is located or the racial and ethnic composition of the special population that the school seeks to serve residing within the local school administrative unit in which the school is located.
+A lottery will not be held if the number of applicants does not transcend the maximum UCA will give enrollment priority to siblings of currently enrolled students who were number possible. admitted in a previous year and to children of the school's principal, teachers, and teacher assistants.
+Once enrolled, students are not required to reapply in subsequent enrollment periods.
+Within one year after the charter school begins operation, the population of the school shall reasonably reflect the racial and ethnic diversity of the community in which the school is located or the racial and ethnic composition of the special population that the school seeks to serve residing within the local school administrative unit in which the school is located.
 The school shall be subject to any court-ordered desegregation plan in effect for the local school administrative unit.
 A charter school may refuse admission to any student who has been expelled or suspended from a public school until the period of suspension or expulsion has expired